JamesPenner/MediaManagement/README.md

 # MediaManagement
+This is a personal project to help me learn Python.
-Developing a Python code base intended for managing media
+This codebase is intended for managing media files and metadata